We are not alone

 Fortunately, the Universe provides every planet with a quick-fix.
 We all come fully equipped with a burning Sun right on our doorstep.
-The Sun is a nuclear reactor and its output is enough to power thousands of Earths for billions of years...for free.
+The Sun is a nuclear reactor and its output contains enough energy to power thousands of Earths for billions of years...for free.
 All we have to do is use it.
 We wouldn't even have to go to war with anyone.
-Nobody gets exploited, we just switch on our solar panels and capture the light!
+Nobody gets exploited, we just switch on our solar panels and capture the light.
 Arguing over fossil-fuels while the Sun floats nearby is like sitting beside a bonfire and arguing over who owns the biggest mathstick.
 It's illogical.

 Thing is, we have the technology and know-how to power the Earth from the Sun right now, we're just dragging our feet because it involves change.
-One thing which is definitely true of humans is that we don't like to change unless we're forced.
+One thing which is definitely true of humans is that we don't like to modify our behaviour unless forced.
 We don't adapt until the very last minute and technically, right now, there isn't a pressing need to switch to a solar economy.
 There will be soon, and I'm hoping we've got the sense to actually do so, but right now we're getting away with being sluggish.

 Every other species will face the same problems of course: switch to a renewable energy source or become extinct.
 So, it stands to reason that an advanced alien species will be a sustainable one.
 The only way to become a space-faring species in the first place is to switch to harvesting solar energy.
 A species which can't be bothered to make this change won't last.